bloominstituteoftechnology/node-db1-guided-solution/README.md

 -- 1- discuss SELECT, capitalization of keywords, of table names, semicolon, star SELECT * FROM customers;
--- LEARNER: get all the records from the employees table SELECT * FROM employees;
+-- LEARNER: get all the records, all columns, from the employees table SELECT * FROM employees;

 -- 2- discuss order of columns, dot notation